Academics

 Accessibility Support Information

 Lindenwood University complies with the American with Disabilities Act by making our programs and services accessible to students with disabilities.
-Student Advising and Support Services (SASS) ensures that these students receive assistance by providing auxiliary aids and accommodations.
+Student Academic and Support Services (SASS) ensures that these students receive assistance by providing auxiliary aids and accommodations.
 We strive to give students an equal opportunity to succeed in earning their degree.

 Accommodations are provided to qualified students with a variety of disabilities, including but not limited to the following: